 Students may register for a Conference Course (PA 189C or PA 389), an individualized learning experience that may satisfy an elective requirement or a specialization requirement (if pre-approved by the Graduate Advisor).
 The Conference Course agreement is a contract between a student and an LBJ School faculty member that defines the content of the learning experience and the resulting academic deliverables.
 MGPS students are allowed to count up to nine credits of Conference Courses toward their program of study, preferably not in the same semester.
-Students must submit a Conference Course Registration form, signed by the supervising faculty member, to their GAPC to register for the PA 189C or PA 389 Conference Courses.
-Note that the PA 389 course is a three-credit course, the PA 189C course is only a one-credit course.
-Conference courses supervised by faculty members outside of the LBJ School should be registered with the supervisor's home department, but the internal filing requirement at the LBJ School still applies.
+Students must submit a Conference Course Registration form, signed by the supervising faculty member, to their Graduate Coordinator to register for the PA 189C or PA 389 Conference Courses.
+Note that the PA 389 course is a three-credit course, while the PA 189C course is only a one-credit course.
+Conference courses supervised by faculty members outside of the LBJ School should be registered with the supervisor's home department, but the contract between the faculty member and the student should still be filed with OSAA.